-ESD has disbursed all of its original \$170 million allocation from HUD and has been drawing on LMDC&rsquos \$150 million sub-allocation since August 2003.
-However, there is a balance of \$10,500,774 in the \$170 million allocation due to ESD&rsquos recapture of grant funds from companies not maintaining job commitments.
+Empire State Development (ESD) has disbursed all of its original \$170 million allocation from HUD and has been drawing on LMDC's \$143 million sub-allocation since August 2003.
+However, there is a balance of \$9.9 million in the \$170 million allocation due to ESD's recapture of grant funds from companies not maintaining job commitments.